Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Dynamic analysis of integrated betas

 \end{enumerate} \end{assumption}

 \begin{remark} Assumption \ref{Assumption-2}(a)--(d) are usually imposed when analyzing asymptotic properties of the ARMA-type models.
 For example, Assumption \ref{Assumption-2}(b) implies the stationarity of $I\beta_i$ and $h_i(\theta)$, and Assumption \ref{Assumption-2}(c) is required to identify the parameter space.
-Further, Assumption \ref{Assumption-2}(a)--(c) is not restrictive in terms of the DR Beta diffusion process; for example, DR Beta diffusion process with $p=q=1$, $\omega_{1}, \omega_{2} \in \mathbb{R}$, $\gamma_{1}=0.5$, and $\alpha_{1}=0.4$ satisfies Assumption \ref{Assumption-2}(a)--(c).
-Assumption \ref{Assumption-2}(d) is a second-moment condition for the martingale differences, which is granted in Propositions \ref{Proposition-1}(a) and (c) for the DR Beta diffusion process.
 Finally, Assumption \ref{Assumption-2}(f) is required to handle the estimation errors of the unobserved integrated betas.
 Under some bounded moment conditions on the random quantities, we can show that Assumption \ref{Assumption-2}(f) holds.
 We elaborate on conditions of the long-span asymptotic behavior of the $RIB$ estimator in Assumption \ref{assumption-bounded-moment}. \end{remark}

-The following theorems provide the asymptotic results including the convergence rate and asymptotic normality for the proposed parameters $\hat{\theta}$. \begin{thm} Under Assumptions \ref{Assumption-2} (except for $n^2 m^{-1} \rightarrow 0$), we have
+The following theorems provide the asymptotic results including the convergence rate and asymptotic normality for the proposed parameters $\hat{\theta}$. \begin{thm} Under Assumption \ref{Assumption-2} (except for $n^2 m^{-1} \rightarrow 0$), we have

 \end{thm}